Uberspace/lab/source/guide_wordpress-bedrock.rst

 .. note:: Your Website will be available in your root-directory (e.g. ``https://isabell.uber.space/``).
 Unlike a standard WordPress-Installation, the Backend will be available in the ``/wp`` subdirectory.
 To get there point your browser to ``https://isabell.uber.space/wp/wp-admin``.

-Installing Plugins and Themes
+Installing Plugins
 =============================

-Unlinke with a "normal" Wordpress-Installation, with bedrock, you cannot install Themes or Plugins (or edit Code) via the Wordpress-Backend.
+Unlinke with a "normal" Wordpress-Installation, with bedrock, you cannot install Plugins or edit Code via the Wordpress-Backend.
 This is intended behaviour and part of the reason to use bedrock in the first place.

-Instead you can use composer to manage Themes and Plugins.
-Every Plugin or Theme listed in on Wordpress.org is present as a Composer-Package in the  `WPackagist-Repository`_.
+Instead you can use composer to manage Plugins.
+Every Plugin (or Theme) listed in on Wordpress.org is present as a Composer-Package in the  `WPackagist-Repository`_.

 To install a plugin, find the exact plugin name (e.g. ``simple-page-ordering``) from the `Wordpress Plugin Directory <https://wordpress.org/plugins/>`_ and get it via composer: